Civil defense in the United States: CONELRAD

+SCATANA

+The Plan for the Security Control of Air Traffic and Air Navigation Aids (SCATANA) is an emergency preparedness plan of the United States which prescribes the joint action to be taken by appropriate elements of the Department of Defense, Federal Aviation Administration, and the Federal Communications Commission in the interest of national security in order to effectively control air traffic and air navigation aids under emergency conditions.
+It was activated in two tests in the early 1960s and for real on September 11, 2001.
+Known versions of the plan are dated June 1971 and August 1975.
+The plan implements parts of the Federal Aviation Act of 1958, the Communications Act of 1934, and Executive Order 11490 of October 28, 1969 (amended by Executive Order 11921 on June 11, 1976).

 Operation Alert and opposition to civil defense drills

 In 1954, the United States government began an annual national civil defense exercise called "Operation Alert".
-The exercise extended over several weeks to months, and would culminate in a one day public drill simulating a nuclear attack.
+The exercise extended over several weeks to months, and would culminate in a one-day public drill simulating a nuclear attack.
 The aim of the annual exercise was to evaluate emergency preparedness in the face of a nuclear attack, determine government continuation readiness, and identify problems that might occur during an alert.

 Operation Alert was actively protested by the Catholic Worker Movement, Ralph DiGia, Dorothy Day and others in New York City when held on June 15, 1955.
 Protesters objected to the notion that a nuclear war was survivable, and answered with the assertion that the only way to survive a nuclear war was for one not to happen at all.
 29 were arrested in City Hall Park and jailed for refusing to take shelter during a drill.
 Protests, initially small and isolated, continued and grew throughout the 1950s.
 Opposition to the drills increased; young mothers with children joined the protests in 1960.
 Civil Defense Operation Alert drills were stopped after the 1961 protest.